Dynamic Audio Power Management for Portable Devices

 3. Mic Sidetone Input

-Each input in this example has a kcontrol associated with it (defined in example above) and is connected to the output mixer via its kcontrol name.
+Each input in this example has a kcontrol associated with it (defined in the example above) and is connected to the output mixer via its kcontrol name.
 We can now connect the destination widget (wrt audio signal) with its source widgets.

 /* output mixer */